-Although arriving at this number was not an exact science, our 3 decades in business has demonstrated the average lifespan of a website design to be about 2.5 years.
+Although arriving at this number was not an exact science, our 3 decades in business have demonstrated the average lifespan of a website design to be about 2.5 years.
 That’s around the time our current clients start getting antsy for something new and exciting.
 It’s also when prospects tend to put feelers out for a new web marketing partner such as ACS to handle their website redesign.
 For our purposes here today, let’s refer to this phenomenon as the 30-month itch.
 Whether the project on the table is for a long-time client or brand new contact, we are not in the business letting you spend more than you have to on more than you need to.
+Learn below the slight difference between refresh, rebuild, and website redesign.

-If your website’s visual vibe is growing a bit stagnant, it may be time to consider the options.
+If your website’s visual vibe is growing a bit stagnant, it may be time to consider the options – we can help!

-The Difference between a Website Refresh and Redesign
+The Difference between a Website Refresh and Website Redesign / Rebuild

 A website redesign, however, is much more involved.
 Back to our home renovation analogy; it’s the equivalent of smashing a wrecking ball through your fixer-upper and starting over from square one with completely new blueprints.
 This is a major overhaul and, while often necessary, there are sometimes less dramatic options.

-We commonly see three scenarios in which a company feels it may be time for a total redesign:
+We commonly see four scenarios in which a company feels it may be time for a total website redesign:

 - They are inspired by (or envious of) the sparkly new websites they’ve seen and are ready to scratch their 30-month itch.